kbatyuk/whoidvmods/README.md

 # whoidvmods
-Modified dataverse files used by WHOI dataverse
+Modified and custom dataverse files used by WHOI dataverse